babelomics/TFTEA/README.md

 Transcription Factor Target Enrichment Analysis

 ### Documentation
-You can find BierApp documentation and tutorials at: https://github.com/babelomics/tftea/wiki.
+You can find TFTEA documentation and tutorials at: https://github.com/babelomics/tftea/wiki.

 ### Issue Tracking
 You can report bugs or request new features at [GitHub issue tracking](https://github.com/babelomics/tftea/issues).